There’s a famous saying about the weather in spring: if you don’t like it, just wait five minutes.

 All that aside, the fact that the nylon fabric keeps your wrists sweat-free in the heat should be reason enough to strap one on for spring.

-Sure, a belt’s primary purpose is to keep you from unwittingly showcasing a builder’s bum, but on top of that, it can give lifeless looks a jolt of interest.
+Sure, the primary purpose of a belt is to keep you from unwittingly showcasing a builder’s bum, but on top of that, it can give lifeless looks a jolt of interest.

 This season, buckle yourself in with a woven style.
 It’ll keep waistbands where they should be, and has the added advantage of coming in a range of colours.